‘The Bachelor’ Nick And Vanessa Faking It? Inside Their ‘Volatile’ Relationship

 Happily ever after isn’t a given on The Bachelor.
 There have been numerous couples from the show who called it quits after the cameras stopped rolling – and it sounds like Nick Viall and Vanessa Grimaldi are doing their best to avoid a similar fate.

 An inside source told Us Magazine that Viall and Grimaldi want their relationship to last.
 Unfortunately, remaining together is harder than it looks.
 Sources claim that the couple has struggled to keep their romance afloat since filming wrapped in November.
-They’ve allegedly fought over where they want to live and Grimaldi’s jealousy.
+They’ve allegedly fought over Grimaldi’s jealousy and where they want to live.

 During the After the Final Rose special, Grimaldi admitted that times have been tough for her and Viall.
 Part of their problem is they are both head strong and unafraid to express their true feelings, which often leads to fights.

 “Vanessa is no pushover.
 She’s not going to just do whatever he wants,” an insider shared.
-“He’s attracted to that, but it makes their relationship volatile.”

 Speaking of their appearance on After the Final Rose, The Hollywood Gossip reports that former Bachelorette star Emily Maynard isn’t convinced Viall and Grimaldi will tie the knot.
 After the interview, Maynard took to social media and told fans that she didn’t think Viall and Grimaldi looked like they will last much longer.